-Fido, Bongo Java, Fenwick’s Remain Closed Indefinitely
+Fido, Bongo Java, Fenwick’s remain closed indefinitely

 “I’m proud of what we’ve built over 27 years.
 Now, I need to kind of look at it again and say what are we for the next 27 years.”

-“The cumulative effect I’m afraid of what it’s going to do to the look, taste and feel of Nashville.
-I think the local flavor and feeing of Nashville that I came to love, you know I decided to make it my home 30 years ago.
+“The cumulative effect I’m afraid of what it’s going to do to the look, taste, and feel of Nashville.
+I think the local flavor and feeling of Nashville that I came to love, you know I decided to make it my home 30 years ago.
 It’s changing drastically and it’s going to change even more.”